yfkuo/cse15l-lab-reports3/index.md

 `find ./technical -name "*txt"`
 ```
-# This finds the .txt files' names paths from ./technical.
+# This finds all the paths to the files named with ".txt" within ./technical directory.
-# This is useful when we try to find all paths to .txt files from ./technical.
+# This is useful when we try to find all paths to .txt files within ./technical.
 ./technical/plos/journal.pbio.0020042.txt
 ./technical/plos/journal.pbio.0020297.txt
 ./technical/plos/pmed.0020206.txt